digitalcredentials/tls-did/README.md

 });
 ```

-After you instantiated the TLS-DID object you can either deploy a new TLSDIDContract to the Ethereum chain or connect to a previously deployed contract using its smart contract address.
+After you instantiated the TLS-DID object you can either deploy a new [TLSDID Contract](#TLSDID-Contract) to the Ethereum chain or connect to a previously deployed contract using its smart contract address.
 After deployment the smart contract address is stored in the TLS-DID object's address property.

 ```javascript
 await tlsDid.deployContract();